-Mr. Fearless Dining doesn’t ask for much.
-He even ate the chia pudding I made for him for breakfast on Father’s Day morning :-).
-When he asked for an authentic pork schnitzel dinner for Father’s Day dinner, I knew I needed to deliver a great gluten free version of this schnitzel dish.
+Mr. Fearless Dining doesn't ask for much.
+He even ate the chia pudding I made for him for breakfast on Father's Day morning :-).
+When he asked for an authentic pork schnitzel dinner for Father's Day dinner, I knew I needed to deliver a great gluten free version of his favorite schnitzel dish.

 This is a dish his mother used to cook often when he was younger so a lot was riding on this recipe.

 I haven't seen many gluten free pork schnitzel recipes like my husband's mother used to make, so I decided to recreate this German dish for him.

 What is schnitzel?

 Schnitzel is like a breaded pork chop, but the cut of meat is very thin.
-German schnitzel is considered the authentic schnitzel.
+German schnitzel is considered an authentic schnitzel.
 You can also use thinly cut chicken breasts if you prefer chicken to pork.